christianbundy/drewdevault.com/content/blog/2020-09-25-A-story-of-two-libcs.md

 ---
-title: A story of two libc's
+title: A tale of two libcs
 date: 2020-09-25
 ---